 And if you feel sick, respect the team – work from your home.
 Our business is a marathon, not a sprint.
 We all need to recharge sometimes.
 Take vacations, travel, go explore and come back inspired.

-This winter all MailerLite’s team worked and lived in Bali in order to change the environment, get out of comfort zone and inspire creativity.
+This winter, MailerLite’s team worked and lived in Bali in order to change the environment, get out of our comfort zone and inspire creativity.

 Your best ideas, those eureka moments that turn the world upside down, seldom come when you’re juggling emails, rushing to meet the 5 P.M. deadline or straining to make your voice heard in a high-stress meeting.
 They come when you’re walking the dog, soaking in the bath or swinging in a hammock.